Wentz throws 3 TD passes, Eagles look Super vs. Giants | New Country 923

 They came into the game having scored seven points in the first quarter and they doubled that against New York.

-Eli Manning was under pressure all game and finished 24 of 43 for 281 yards.
+Eli Manning was under pressure all night from the Eagles.
+They sacked him four times and hit him 13 other times.
+He finished 24 of 43 for 281 yards.

+“We want to get after the passer every week,” coach Doug Pederson said.
+“These games are battles.
+It all comes down to which team gets after the passer.
+We hit Eli and put him on the ground.
+That was big.”

-On the opening series, Kamu Gugier-Hill intercepted Manning’s pass that was tipped by fellow linebacker Jordan Hicks and he returned it to Giants 16.
-Three plays later, Wentz (26 of 36 for 278 yards and no interceptions) was forced out of the pocket and found Jeffery after getting all day to throw.
+Kamu Grugier-Hill intercepted Manning’s pass that was tipped by fellow linebacker Jordan Hicks and he returned it to Giants 16.
+Three plays later, Wentz was forced out of the pocket and found Jeffery after getting all day to throw.

 A 46-yard run by Barkley set up Rosas’ 33-yarder to cut the gap to 7-3, but the Eagles took control later in the quarter after DeAndre Carter returned a punt 23 yards to the New York 44.
 Passes of 17 to Jeffery and 14 to Clement set up Clement’s touchdown run.